javaeews/cassandra-mongo/PRESENTATION.md

  - [ ] Internet of things status + event history
  - [ ] Telematics: IOT for cars and trucks
  - [ ] Email envelopes

+**Wrong Use Cases:**

+ - [ ] Tables have multiple access paths.
+(Example: lots of secondary indexes)
+ - [ ] The application depends on identifying rows with sequential values
+ - [ ] ACID: go elsewhere
+ - [ ] Aggregates: need to do a lot of them, think another database
+ - [ ] Joins
+ - [ ] Locks: no support! (good reason for it) **Don’t try to implement them yourself**.
+ - [ ] Updates: very good writes, ok reads (updates, deletes: special cases of writes with not immediately obvious consequences)
+ - [ ] Transactions: no begin/commit.
+Don’t try to simulate it.
+Results won’t be pretty

+**Features that probably shouldn’t be there..**
+- [ ] Secondary indexes: Not an alternative access path
+- [ ] Counters: Very expensive, should not be used
+- [ ] Light weight transactions: Not transactions nor light weight
+- [ ] Batches: Usually good, saves network time, right?
+In the case of Cassandra not so much

+> Typical real-world partition keys are user id, device id, account number etc. To manage partition size, often a time modifier like year and month or year are added to the partition key.

 ![alt text](image-18.png)
 Forrás: <https://www.cflowapps.com/bpm-healthcare>